napari/docs/docs/tutorials/start_index.md

 :link: layers-glance
 :link-type: ref

-An overview of the napari *Layers*, the basic viewable objects that can be added to a viewer.
+An overview of the napari *Layers*, the basic viewable objects that can be displayed on the canvas.
 :::
 ::::